 - 7.3m2/1000ML if top coating a rough substrate with no primer

-- 300ML per average wheel arch (using two coats)
+- 200ML per wheel arch (using two coats)

 Please be aware cure times can vary wildly.
 Air movement, film thickness, relative humidity, air flow and temperature all play a large part in the actual cure time of a product.
 Additionally temperatures below 10C can see the cure times extend exponentially if all conditions above contribute in a negative way.